 Quite simply, yes!
 Coaching can work for everyone if they are willing to be accountable for their behaviours and intentions.
 Clients have to want to change, inside and out and be willing to follow that through by working diligently with their coach and being committed to the coaching process.

-A coaching conversation is $150 per session.
-We also offer packages for individuals and corporations.
-Please see our prices and packages page
+A coaching conversation is $100 per session.
+Please see our pricing page

 for more information.